Generalized uncertainty principle corrections in Rastall-Rainbow Casimir wormholes: The wormhole solution

 with $ \alpha_\R = \R / r_0 $.
 Notably, the GUP factor significantly influences the exotic mass content.
 To demonstrate this point, we first evaluate the behaviour of $\mathcal{M}$ near the throat by expanding the formula \eqref{exotic-mass-1} around $\alpha_\R=1$:

 and then compare it with the corresponding quantity computed in the regime $\beta=0$:

 We thus see that, in a region close to the throat, the following inequality holds:

 which entails that the amount of exotic matter sourcing GUP-corrected Casimir WHs increases as the value of $\beta$ grows.
 This is not a novel feature in this research field, as exotic matter exhibits a similar trend also in Ref. \cite{Sahoo:2023dus}, which deals with GUP-modified Casimir WHs in symmetric teleparallel gravity.
 Such result is physically reasonable, since the larger is $\beta$ the greater is the modulus of the Casimir energy density $\rho(r)$ (cf. Eq. \eqref{eq27}), implying a more significant presence of NEC-violating fields.
+Thus, our findings confirm that the GUP-modified Casimir energy can serve as a source of exotic matter, which remains a key element for the formation and maintenance of stable WHs.